nistha0070-commits/physiotherapy-ai-prompt-library/prompt-01-appointment-reminder.md

+# Prompt 1 – Appointment Confirmation and Reminder

+## Version 1

+Write an appointment reminder for a physiotherapy patient.

+## Version 2

+Write a clear and professional appointment reminder for a physiotherapy patient.
+Include the patient’s first name, appointment date, appointment time, practitioner name, clinic location, and any arrival instructions provided.

+## Final Version
-You are an administrative assistant working in a physiotherapy or allied health clinic.

-Your task is to create a short, professional and patient-friendly appointment confirmation and reminder using only the information supplied below.
+You are assisting the administration team in a physiotherapy clinic.
+Create a short, professional and friendly appointment confirmation and reminder using only the information provided.

-The message must include:
+Include:

 - Patient first name
 - Appointment date
 - Appointment time
-- Treating practitioner name
+- Practitioner name
 - Clinic location
-- Any arrival or preparation instructions provided
+- Any arrival or preparation instructions
-- Clinic contact instructions, if supplied
+- Clinic contact instructions, if provided

-Requirements:
-- Use a warm, professional and respectful tone.
-- Keep the message concise and easy to understand.
+Keep the message clear, respectful, and easy to understand.

-- Do not include unnecessary medical or clinical information.
+Do not include unnecessary medical or clinical information.

-- Do not invent any missing information.
-- Do not assume the patient's diagnosis, treatment or reason for attendance.
+Do not assume the reason for the appointment or any health information that has not been provided.

+Do not invent missing information.

-- If any essential appointment information is missing, state: "Staff confirmation is required before this message is sent."
+If important appointment information is missing, clearly state that staff confirmation is required.
-- Produce only the final patient-facing message.

-Input information:
+## Example Input

-Patient first name:
+Patient first name: Sarah
-[Insert]

-Appointment date:
+Appointment date: 18 August 2026
-[Insert]

-Appointment time:
+Appointment time: 2:30 pm
-[Insert]

-Practitioner name:
+Practitioner name: Sharon Patel
-[Insert]

-Clinic location:
+Clinic location: Main Street Physiotherapy Clinic
-[Insert]

-Arrival or preparation instructions:
-[Insert]

-Clinic contact details/instructions:
-[Insert]
+Instructions: Please arrive 10 minutes early

+## Improvement Notes

+Version 1 was too general and did not specify the information required.

+Version 2 added the main appointment details and professional tone.

+The final version added privacy controls, instructions to avoid assumptions, clear handling of missing information, and a structured format suitable for clinic administration.